MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

-   You have now to define the lower and upper bound of the vertical window that contains the some caracteristic patterns of cardiac motion.
+   You have now to define the lower and upper bound of the vertical window that contains the some characteristic patterns of cardiac motion.
 The best way to do it is to select some vertical window that seems to contain some cardiac pattern and then adjust it as described below.
 Make two clicks as follows:

       - Do `x + Left Click` to set the lower bound of the window.
       - Do `x + Right Click` to set the upper end of the window.

-   After these two clicks you may see someting like this:
+   After these two clicks you may see something like this:

    .. image:: ../images/cardiac_binning/cardiac_binning_04.png
       :width: 90%